sybip/gtm-lab/README.md

 RX_MSG:0302|003fff55555555555500ff0000fb100100......
 ```

+Type a short text in the serial console and press Enter.
+The text will be
+transmitted as a SHOUT class message, and (assuming that all your settings
+are correct) received by the goTenna Mesh clients in range.

 ### Radio protocol exploration
-Change the `VERBOSITY` line to `DEBUG` or even `VERBOSE` to view details
+Change the `VERBOSITY` line to `ESP_LOG_DEBUG` or even `ESP_LOG_VERBOSE`
-of received packets, correction protocols, channel hopping etc.
+to view details of received packets, correction protocols, channel hopping etc.

 ### Message formats exploration
 The output lines prefixed with `RX_ACK` and `RX_MSG` contain full hex dumps of
 received radio traffic (see the source code for details on what some of those
 bytes mean).
 All message classes are received, including encrypted messages.

-These lines can be further processed on the computer using a Python or PERL
+These objects can be further processed on the computer using a Python or PERL
 script to study the format of the packets and extract useful information.

+### Test console
+Documented inside the playHard.h file and subject to continuous change.

 ## Documentation and further info
 All technical information relevant to this project is (or will be) published